apparatus/fuge-config/README.md

     - tcp=27017:27017
 ```

-In the above example fuge will generate environment variables and dns entries for frontend, service_one and mongodb.
+In the above example fuge will generate environment variables and dns entries for frontend, service_one, service_two and mongodb.
+Again the entire system can be started using the fuge shell.

 ## Emulating production environments
 Fuge will emulate your production environment allowing you to run code with the same configuration in development as would run in production.
 In the example above fuge has been configured to emulate Kubernetes for local development.